TharuniOTU/CarReact/README.md

 to measure accuracy.

 ### Running the Code
-Make sure you have python3, pygame and pytest installed On terminal run python3 main.py
+Make sure you have python3, pygame and pytest installed <br>
+On terminal run python3 main.py